-To investigate the relationships between climate change and GST, simulations were conducted using the physically-based surface flux balance model ForHyM2.
-In general, the ForHyM2 results indicate that the changes in summer GST will mimic changes in summer AT.
-However, the model results also indicate that, due to complex snow-cover evolution effects, winter GST will likely decrease (-1.12 to +0.08°C).
-This will result in MAGST changes (-0.15 to +2.64 °C) that are significantly damped with respect to MAAT changes $(+0.39 \text{ to } +3.96 ^{\circ}\text{C})$.
+To investigate the relationships between climate change and GST in the Catamaran Brook catchment, simulations were conducted using the physically based surface flux balance model ForHyM2.
+In general, the ForHyM2 results indicate that the changes in summer GST will mimic changes in summer AT for this catchment.
+However, the model results also indicate that, due to complex snow-cover evolution effects, winter GST will likely decrease (-1.12 to +0.08 °C).
+This will result in mean annual GST changes (-0.15 to +2.64 °C) that are significantly damped with respect to mean annual AT changes (+0.39 to +3.96 °C).

-Measured GWT and GST were used to develop an empirical relationship between the surface and subsurface thermal regimes.
-This empirical function was then driven with ForHyM2-produced GST projections to estimate the impact of atmospheric climate change on GWT.
-Results from these simulations indicated that shallow (1.5 m) GWT is very sensitive to increases in summer AT.
-High frequency GST signals, such as seasonal variations in GST, are damped at greater depths; however, low frequency GST signals, such as decadal climate change, are retained at these depths.
-Thus, 5 even GWT at deeper depths will respond to increasing AT and GST.
+Measured groundwater temperature and GST were utilised to develop an empirical relationship between the surface and subsurface thermal regimes for this catchment.
+This empirical function was then driven with ForHyM2-produced GST projections to estimate the impact of atmospheric climate change on groundwater temperature.
+Results from these simulations indicated that shallow (1.5 m) groundwater temperature in this catchment is very sensitive to increases in summer AT.
+High-frequency GST signals, such as seasonal variations in GST, are damped at greater depths; however, lowfrequency GST signals, such as decadal climate change, are retained at these depths.
+Thus, even groundwater temperature at deeper depths will respond to increasing AT and GST.
+The results presented in this contribution are site-specific; however, our approach could be employed to investigate surface and subsurface thermal processes in other catchments with seasonal snow cover.